Intro

 Human Centered Copy

 The text throughout the site—including instructions and button labels—was rewritten with a friendly, approachable tone.
-This human-centered approach helps users feel comfortable and confident expressing themselves authentically, creating a more welcoming and supportive experience.
+This human-centered approach created a more welcoming and supportive experience.

 Playful Feel to Game

-To make the game flow feel more engaging and enjoyable, playful illustrations were added to elements such as question options.
-Animations were also introduced to bring the experience to life, making interactions feel dynamic and fun.
+To make the game flow feel more engaging and enjoyable, playful illustrations and animations were introduced to bring the experience to life, making interactions feel dynamic and fun.

 Game Notifications